John Southers - Head Mechanic Emeritus

 After semi-retiring from a career in accounting, he decided it was time to bring a longtime dream to

-reality and broke ground for the new Ken-Cliff Lanes & Pro Shop.
+reality and broke ground for the new Ken-Cliff Lanes.

-Glenn has completed the USBC Computerized Lane Inspector Program (CLIP), and was the first USBC
+Glenn has completed the USBC Computerized Lane Inspector Program (CLIP), was the first USBC

-Registered Volunteer in Ardmore He holds USBC Level I Certified Coach & Fundamentals of Team Coaching
+Registered Volunteer in Ardmore and is SafeSport Trained.
+He holds USBC Level I Certified Coach & Fundamentals of

 He completed the Jayhawk Bowling Supply Pro Shop Training Course in August, 2014, and received